After two long days of traveling, John, Ryan and Stephanie finally arrived at Aunt Meg’s place in Kelowna, British Columbia.

 “Yep, miracles do happen,” said Ryan grinning.

 Aunt Meg owned a large beautiful house that resembled a log cabin.
 It reminded Stephanie of the main lodge at Camp Woodlands.
 There would certainly be plenty of room for everyone.
 The house was surrounded by trees on all sides except for the gravel road that led to it.
-The place was very peaceful and secluded with Lake Okanagan was very close by.
+The place was very peaceably secluded with Lake Okanagan was very close by.

 Meg heard the car coming and was already outside waiting to greet the family.
 The two dogs, Scruffy and Skippy leaped out of the car and ran up to greet Meg.
-They are both friendly dogs that like people.
+They were both friendly dogs that like people.

-“We haven’t been eating very healthy the last couple of days,” said John.
+“We haven’t been eating very healthy food the last couple of days,” said John.
 John, Stephanie and Ryan all loved junk food.

 “Yeah, you should see our dad on car trips.
 He drives ten to twelve hours per day with very few pit stops,” said Stephanie.

 “That’s right.
 Dad just stops for gas and we run into the convenience store to buy potato chips, chocolate bars, coffee and soft drinks.
 Around suppertime he’ll stop at some hamburger place along the way to have dinner,” said Ryan.